hybrid

 Hybrid means a combination of two or more things.

-In the online world, this can refer to "hybrid search sites," which are a cross between a search directory and a search engine (actually, they use a human directory that's supplemented by computer indexes).
-Hybrid search sites cover both Internet and OSP content.
-AOL Search, AltaVista, Ask Jeeves, Google, Hotbot, Lycos, MSN Search, Netscape Search, and Snap are all considered hybrid search sites.
+Online it can refer to "hybrid search sites," which are a cross between a search directory and a search engine (actually, they use a human directory that's supplemented by computer indexes and algorithms).
+Hybrid search sites cover both Internet and OSP content and usually offer other services such as maps, mail and shopping services.

-A "hybrid cloud" refers to the notion of having a "Google cloud of your own" in which Google's app engine lets you build, deploy, and run Web applications on Google's infrastructure.
+A "hybrid cloud" refers to the notion of having a "cloud of your own" in which Google's app engine, for example, lets you build, deploy, and run Web applications on Google's infrastructure.
+Amazon also offers hybrid cloud services called AWS.

 In the world of online marketing, a "hybrid model" refers to a combination of two or more payment models, such as a mix of impression-based (CPM) and performance-based (cost-per-action or cost-per-click), or a mix of two performance-based models.

-A new business model was formed for venture investing known as a "hybrid company" one which combines attributes of the best VCs and incubators, implying a narrow and expert focus within a structure that leverages synergies within the domain of expertise among the portfolio of companies.
+A "hybrid company" refers to a new business model formed by venture capital investors that seeks to combine attributes of the best VCs and incubators, implying a narrow and expert focus within a structure that leverages synergies within the domain of expertise among the portfolio of companies.

 NetLingo Classification: Online Business